ianwdunlop/ci-cd-versioning/README.md

 If you want to change an existing build then change the kaniko `--build-arg` that contains the `TAG` to something else.
 If you want to add a completely new image then copy an existing build stage and change the kaniko command appropriately.
 There is usually an accompanying `-dev` stage for building images for branches.

+Note that the CI release process is used to release these updated images.

 ## Development & Testing CI pipelines
 Requires python3.6+, virtualenv and docker.
 The `example.env` file contains all the gitlab builtin environment variables that these scripts make use of.
 They have been set to values suitable for testing against the [CI Test repository](https://gitlab.mdcatapult.io/informatics/software-engineering/ci-test).